Openviewer/Stepper-motor-steering-measuring-system/README.md

 ## Objective
 This project aims to measure the steering condition (i.e., typically two directions) of stepper motor on the 3D printer.

+The rotation angle, speed and direction of the stepping motor are respectively related to the number, frequency and power-on sequence of the input pulses.
 ## Test stage
 ### Stage 1
 This stage trys to initially test the condition of simple stepper motor.